McDonald Observatory: Observatory

 The Otto Struve Telescope, dedicated in 1939, was the first large telescope built at the observatory.
 It is located on Mt.
 Locke at an altitude of 2070 m.
 The summit of Mt.
 Locke, accessed by Spur 78, is the highest point on Texas highways.
 The Harlan J. Smith Telescope, also on Mt.
 Locke, was completed in 1968.

 The Hobby-Eberly Telescope (HET), dedicated in late 1997, is located on the summit of Mt.
 Fowlkes at 2030 m above sea level.
-It is operated jointly by The University of Texas at Austin, Pennsylvania State University, Ludwig Maximilian University of Munich, and Georg-August University of Göttingen.
+It is operated jointly by The University of Texas at Austin, Pennsylvania State University, LMU Munich, and Georg-August University of Göttingen.
 As of 2019, after upgrades the HET is tied with the Keck Telescopes as the second or third largest telescope in the world.
 However, its cost was about 20% that of other similarly sized telescopes in use today due to its optimization for spectroscopy.

 Additionally, The University of Texas at Austin is a founding partner of the international collaboration to build the Giant Magellan Telescope.
 McDonald Observatory administrators, scientists, and engineers are heavily involved in the endeavor.
 Director Taft Armandroff currently serves as Vice Chair to the GMT Board of Directors, and has served as chair.